 8. Asparagus

 One cup of asparagus contains only 5 grams of carbs and 27 calories.
-While being low in carbs and calories, it is high in vitamin A and K. So, always choose firm stalks with bright green color and compact heads.
+While being low in carbs and calories, it is high in vitamins A and K. So, always choose firm stalks with bright green color and compact heads.
 You can sauté, steam, or roast it, and combine it with eggs for breakfast.

 9. Celery